CloggedToaster/LeetCode-30-Days-of-JavaScript/README.md

 # LeetCode-30-Days-of-JavaScript
 Using this to track my progress and solutions of [LeetCode's 30 Days of JavaScript](https://leetcode.com/studyplan/30-days-of-javascript/).

+> [!NOTE]
+> I created a "template" branch if you want to clone to it to try the 30-day challenge for yourself!

 <!--
 Problem Template
 #XXX [ProblemName](URL)